 Another important step after qualifying is to designate a resident agent.
 A resident agent is an individual or entity in the state that can accept legal documents, tax notices, summons, subpoenas, etc. on behalf of a foreign entity.

 When Does a Company Have to Foreign Qualify?

-Every officially formed business (i.e., LLC, Corporation, Partnership) is required to register as a foreign business entity if conducting business in a new state.
+Every officially formed business (i.e., LLC, Corporation, Partnership) is required to register as a foreign business entity if transacting business in a new state.
 Sole proprietorships are not required to do so.

-Each state has different rules to determine what is considered “conducting business.”
+Each state has different rules to determine what is considered “conducting business” or “transacting business”.
 This can make it hard to know for certain if you need to register as a foreign LLC.
-However, if your company satisfies the following criteria in a state other than its home state, you should most likely register as a foreign entity:
+However, if your company satisfies the following criteria in a state other than its home state, you should most likely do a foreign registration:

 - Does your company have a physical presence in the state?

 - Do any company employees work and/or live in the state?